Candomblé: Reception and influence

 Candomblé has been described as a much maligned religion.
 Practitioners have often encountered intolerance and religious discrimination: their religion is given the negative label macumba, terreiro leaders are often stereotyped as greedy and conniving, and terreiros have been attacked.
+In some isolated cases, terreiro leaders have been accused and/or arrested following accusations of emotional and psychological abuse, financial exploitation, rape, and harassment.
+However, the isolated controversies cannot be considered a generalization.

 More extreme hostile views of Candomblé have regarded it as devil worship, while milder critical views see it as superstition that attracts the simple-minded and desperate.
 Brazil's Roman Catholics have mixed opinions of Candomblé and the attendance of its practitioners at mass, while evangelical and Pentecostal groups more uniformly target Candomblecistas as part of their "spiritual war" against Satan.

 Candomblé has elsewhere been seen as "a treasured symbol of Brazilian cultural identity and an icon of African Diaspora culture and politics".
 Various academics have sought to portray it in the best light possible to counter racist stereotypes about Afro-Brazilians.
 Academic studies have in turn influenced the way that the religion is practiced, helping to establish "correct practice" among divergent groups; many terreiros own copies of academic studies about the religion, sometimes to convey an image of authority.

 Since the 1960s, Candomblé has featured in films such as The Given Word (1962) and The Amulet of Ogum (1974), as well as documentaries like Geraldo Sarno's Iaô (1974).
 It has also influenced novelists, appearing in works by writers like Jorge Amado, and Toni Morrison.
 References to the religion also appeared in Brazilian popular music.
 For instance, Maria Bethânia and Gal Costa's song "Prayer to Mãe Menininha" made it into the country's chart.
 Objects associated with Candomblé first went on display in police museums but as the religion gained greater acceptance such material also begun to appear in museums devoted to folklore and Afro-Brazilian culture.
 From the 1990s, practitioners began establishing their own museums within their terreiros.
 For instance, the bedroom of Mãe Menininha do Gantois, located in her Bahia terreiro, was converted into a memorial in 1992 and then formally recognised as a heritage site in 2002.